lejeunecedric/hermes-config/README.md

 So with a basic install, we start with multiple agents running in the same instance.
 Doc is here : https://hermes-agent.nousresearch.com/docs/user-guide/multi-profile-gateways

+The gateway is the where you interact with the agent with external services (Whatsapp, Telegram...) so you want one per agent.
+The "agent" will be a profile, each can have a separate token provider, separate SOUL.md and config files, separate Telegram bot, etc.

-# Create profiles (once)
+To Create profiles (once) :
 hermes profile create coder
 hermes profile create personal-bot hermes profile create research

-# Configure each
+To configure each :
 coder setup
 personal-bot setup
 research setup

-# Install each gateway as a managed service
-coder gateway install
-personal-bot gateway install
-research gateway install
+To install each gateway as a managed service : coder gateway install personal-bot gateway install research gateway install

-# Start them all
+To start them all
 coder gateway start
 personal-bot gateway start
 research gateway start